chaoss/augur/docs/source/docker/getting-started.rst

 Credentials
 ------------
 Before you get started with Docker, you'll need to set up a PostgreSQL instance either locally or using a remote host.
-Alternatively, you can also set up the database within a docker container either manually or through docker-compose.
+Alternatively, you can also set up the database within a docker container either manually or through the script but this is not recommended.

 .. note::